 How Can Summit Help You?

-Daily vacuuming with HEPA filtered vacuums and regular deep carpet cleaning are also effective ways to reduce dust in your carpeted areas.
-Frequent vacuuming removes a large amount of dust that settles into your carpets preventing it from harming your carpet and kicking up into the air.
+Daily vacuuming with HEPA-filtered vacuums and regular deep carpet cleaning are also effective ways to reduce dust in your carpeted areas.
+Frequent vacuuming removes a large amount of dust that settles into your carpets preventing them from harming your carpet and kicking up into the air.